This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Step 3: Weaving Under & Over

 Weave the fourth twig through the twigs forming the star’s top point.
-Weave under and over and attach it with string afterwards.
+Weave under and over and attach it with string afterward.
 It might be easier to look at the photo below.

 Step 4: Adding the last twig